ausome-maps/TherapEase/api/app/README.md

-# TherapEase Gateway
+# TherapEase API

-The TherapEase gateway is a proxy for the underlying services of TherapEase.
+The TherapEase API is a proxy for the underlying services of TherapEase.

 ## Requirements